mythmon/edwin/README.md

 To install set up the Heroku Docker tools, run `heroku plugins:install heroku-docker`.

 To run in a Heroku-like environment locally, run `heroku docker:start`.
+Use `.env` file to specify environment variables.

 To deploy to Heroku using docker, run `heroku docker:release`.